A Fool There Was (1915 film): Basis

 The film is based on the 1909 Broadway production A Fool There Was by Porter Emerson Browne, who in turn based his play on Rudyard Kipling's poem The Vampire.
 Katharine Kaelred played the role of seductress, billed as "The Woman".
-The star of the play was Victorian matinee idol Robert C. Hilliard, whose name featured prominently in some advertisements for the movie though he had no connection with the film.
+The star of the play was Victorian matinee idol Robert C. Hilliard.
+Hilliard's name featured prominently in some advertisements for the movie, though he had no connection with the film.

 Production

 The producers were keen to pay tribute to their literary source, having a real actor read the full poem to the audience before each initial showing, and presenting passages of the poem throughout the film in intertitles.
 Bara's official credit is even "The Vampire", and for this reason the film is sometimes cited as the first "vampire" movie.
-However, in the film as in Kipling's poem, the term is used metaphorically as the character is not literally a vampire.
+However, in the film as in Kipling's poem, the term is used metaphorically, as the character is not literally a vampire.

 The film was the first on-screen appearance of World War I-era film actress May Allison (1890 – 1989).

-While the film contains scenes ostensibly set in England and Italy, the entire movie was actually filmed in St. Augustine, Florida.
+Scenes ostensibly set in England and Italy were actually shot in the USA: in St. Augustine, Florida, New York Harbor, and at Fox Studios in Fort Lee, New Jersey, which at the time was home to America's first motion picture industry.